brootaylor/brootaylor-v2/src/_content/pages/about.md

 ## Am I a designer?

-I'm not a designer per se, but I love the design side of things.
+While I can design and do love the design side of things, I'm not a designer per se.

-My role often involves collaborating with designers to ensure that the design translates as well as it can into the browser &mdash; regardless of the user's context and how they choose to navigate the web interface (eg. screen reader, mobile phone, browser of choice, etc.).
+These days, my role often involves collaborating with designers to ensure that the design translates as well as it can into the browser &mdash; regardless of the end user's context and how they *choose* to navigate the web interface (eg. screen reader, mobile phone, browser of choice, etc.).

 ---